mbcraft/frozen/README.md

 -- module support : This framework has an installable/uninstallable module system, similar to Composer.
 Modules also have folders that are nested/removed from your project.
-The main difference from Composer (but i'm not an expert, this framework was created before Composer i think) is that in Composer all things goes to '/vendor'.
+The main difference from Composer (as far as i know) is that in Composer all files goes to '/vendor'.
 In Frozen (previously Charme-Crabs), files and folders are added and removed from/to the root project.
 All modules has a module.xml inside that defines its install/uninstall behaviour.